pilotCapp/pilotCapp/README.md

 - **🏦 Education:**
     - Studying Computer Science and Engineering at **NTNU Trondheim** .
-- **🔭 Projects**
+- **🔭 Current Projects**
-    - Master thesis prestudy
+    - Master thesis prestudy for large scale K-Nearest Neigbour Search
-    - Currently unnamed react mobile application
+    - SubDub React Native application
-    - Div summer projects
 - **💬 Let's Talk About:** I'm passionate about our AI future, and how we can make it sustainable.
 Let's exchange insights!